ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 .. figure:: kubernetes/rancher_workloads.png
    :align: center

-Enter the details page of the Artemis workload and then select Edit in the three dot menu
+Enter the details page of the Artemis workload and then select Edit in the three-dot menu

 .. figure:: kubernetes/workload_edit.png
    :align: center